suhaassarabu/voyago-travel-website/README.md

 ## 📄 License

 This project was created for educational purposes as part of the **MANTRA 2026 Summer School Frontend Website Assignment**.

+## 📌 Conclusion

+Voyago is a responsive and user-friendly travel website developed using HTML5, CSS3, and JavaScript.
+The project demonstrates modern frontend development practices, including responsive web design, basic SEO implementation, interactive JavaScript features, and an intuitive user interface.
+It provides travelers with an engaging platform to explore destinations, browse tour packages, view travel galleries, and submit booking enquiries.
+This project successfully fulfills the objectives of the MANTRA 2026 Summer School Frontend Website Assignment while showcasing practical frontend development skills.

+---

+## 🚀 Future Enhancements

+The following features can be added in future versions of the project:

+- 🔐 User registration and secure login system
+- 💳 Online payment gateway integration
+- 📅 Real-time tour and hotel booking system
+- 🌍 Interactive maps using Google Maps API
+- 🤖 AI-powered travel recommendation chatbot
+- ⭐ Customer reviews and ratings for destinations
+- ❤️ Wishlist and favorite destinations feature
+- 🔎 Advanced search and filtering options
+- 🌐 Multi-language support
+- 📱 Progressive Web App (PWA) support for offline access
+- 📧 Email confirmation and booking notifications
+- ☁️ Backend integration with a database for dynamic content management